rcazzara/seldovia/_people/Salvator_The.md

-The race itself commemorates the great 19th century champion Salvator, who set a world record (1:35 1/2) for a mile in a time trial, on the straight mile course at old Monmouth Aug.
-28, 1890.
+The race itself commemorates the great 19th century champion Salvator, who set a world record (1:35 1/2) for a mile in a time trial, on the straight mile course at old Monmouth Aug.Â 28, 1890.
 Hence the name of the race, the "Salvator Mile."